amiryah1124/aiaa-public-policy-2026/index.md

 The AIAA Public Policy Outreach Event 2026 achieved several outcomes:

 * Brought together approximately **80 attendees** from academia, industry, government, student organizations, and the broader community
-* Featured approximately **40 student posters** through the Research & Innovation Poster Symposium
+* Featured  **40 student posters** through the Research & Innovation Poster Symposium
 * Created a local platform for aerospace public policy discussion
 * Connected students with faculty, professionals, industry and education leaders, government representatives, and community partners
 * Increased awareness of how technical aerospace research can relate to public policy priorities